The 3 reasons 80% of us don’t reach our goals

 Personally, I have spent years working on cultivating healthier reactions to my emotions, and at the end of the day, I find is safer to avoid Facebook.

 The bottom line is, no matter hard we try, we can’t eliminate our biologically-driven unpleasant emotions.

-We can however, choose to recognize them for what they are, normal, instead of assuming we’ll embarrass ourselves and avoiding situations that push us out of our comfort zones.
+We can, however, choose to recognize them for what they are, normal, instead of assuming we’ll embarrass ourselves and avoid situations that push us out of our comfort zones.

 2. We view failure as an end-game, not a course correct.
 According to Psychology Today, If you try to make a change and fail, you’ve proven one of the sturdiest truths of behavior change: Failing at least once is part of the process, and it’s probably going to be more than once.

 Failing reveals more to you about what deserves your attention and energy in the next round (and the next).
 The time-tested change process models all factor in failure as part of the process, and encourage those who would change to see failing as a step, not as the end of the process or an excuse to stop trying.